uaanchorage/GSoC/README.md

 ***

-You are welcome to propose new open source project ideas, especially those that serve the state of Alaska and its people.
+You are welcome to propose new open-source project ideas, especially those that serve the state of Alaska and its people.
 Please use the below template to create new project ideas.

 ***